EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 Beyond that, this is the detection with a shelf life.
 The placeholder subject isn't a naming choice the operator made for fun — it's **forced by the protocol**.
 The module cannot create the event with its final subject, because it needs an event ID to attach the encrypted payload to, and it doesn't want a half-built dead drop sitting in the calendar advertising itself while the upload is in flight.
 Create blank, attach, then rename.
 That sequence is load-bearing.
 Rename the markers all you like; the create-then-patch shape stays, because the alternative is a race condition in your own C2.

-The supporting choice is the **entity-keyed union**. `MarkerHits` and `PlaceholderRenames` are two genuinely different questions, and I've unioned them anyway — but only because both sides are projected to the same columns and both resolve to the *same entity*, `MailboxOwnerUPN`.
+The supporting choice is the **entity-keyed union**. `MarkerHits` and `PlaceholderRenames` are two genuinely different questions, and I've unioned them anyway — but only because both sides are projected to the same columns and both resolve to the *same entity*, the mailbox.
 The `summarize` at the bottom then earns its keep: `BothSignals` promotes any mailbox where a marker string *and* a placeholder rename both landed, which is the CAV3RN shape and essentially nothing else's.

+Which is a claim you have to actually honor in the `summarize`, and my first version didn't.
+I grouped by `MailboxOwnerUPN, UserId, UserType` — the entity, plus two attributes of the record.
+Every extra key in a `by` clause is a finer partition, and a finer partition is a *smaller* chance that two signals about the same thing land on the same row.
+If Exchange attributes the marker write to the service principal and the rename to the mailbox owner, those become two rows, `array_length(Signals)` is 1 on both, and `BothSignals` — the entire point of the union — can never fire.
+The correlation was defeated by the grouping, in a query whose whole argument is that correlations live and die by their key.

+The rule that falls out: **anything that isn't the entity belongs in the aggregation, not the `by` clause.** `Actors = make_set(UserId, 5)` tells you the same thing without fragmenting the row.
+And it tells you something extra — `MixedActors` flags a mailbox whose calendar writes are attributed to *both* a service principal and an interactive owner.
+Legitimate integrations and humans share calendars all the time; sharing them in a create-then-rename pattern is a different matter.

 This is worth stating precisely, because the briefs got it wrong on Tuesday and it's an easy mistake to make. **A union is legitimate when the branches share an entity key and illegitimate when they don't.** Tuesday's Detection 4 unioned calendar Graph activity (keyed on `AccountId`) with a DNS AAAA volume spike (keyed on `DeviceName`), then padded the second branch with `AccountId = ""`, `CalendarOps = 0`, `ActionTypes = dynamic([])` so the schemas would line up.
 The result is two unrelated hunts sharing an output grid, with half the columns structurally empty on every row.
 Nothing correlates, because there's nothing to correlate *on* — the brief's own caveat notes that `IPAddress` from `CloudAppEvents` and `DeviceName` from `DeviceNetworkEvents` can't be equated without a device inventory.
 If you're padding columns to make a union compile, you don't have one detection.
 You have two, in a trench coat.